-More than a km higher from the ground, and a few long minutes away, as my eyes finally adjusted and my head came to its place — a bit relaxed now, after something a habit — I realised that my last experience of hot air ballooning in Goa was, in fact, a low altitude ride over the suburbs of the central Goa.
-It may just be as beautiful and surreal as an experience, but the flight certainly didn’t feel this high!
+After more than a km above the ground, as my eyes finally adjusted and my head came to its place, I realised that my last experience of hot air balloon in Goa was, in fact, a low altitude ride than.

-Our pilot, with his playful Italian accent, assured for a great flight with some unusual views.
-“See this chilly morning, you may just be feeling a bit cold now, but once you’ll get up there you will be thanking for it and all the mist you’re going to see on the way”.
+Our pilot, with his playful Italian accent, assured for a memorable flight.
+“You may just be feeling a little cold now, but once you’ll be up there you will be thanking for it.
+All the mist that’s adding to the cold will add to the views up there”.

 As we stopped, an off-roading trailer approached us to take us back to our parked van.